 We sit our butt in the chair and write/edit.

 I actually have a post with a theory about this!
 It's one of my favorite posts I've ever written.
 Here!
 But if you'd rather have a short, down-to-earth answer, I say to you, life.
 Simply life.

 How do authors get paid?

 🤷♀️ We're drawn to it.
 Here's how I got into it.

 Why writers write anchor chart?

 Why should writers blog?

-a) Because it's fun, b) because it gets you out there and into the writing community, and c) because it gains you a platform.
+a) Because it's fun, b) because it gets you out into the writing community, and c) because it gives you a platform.